sbrisard/pyzottk/README.md

 The project is organized as follows

   - ``scripts/``: this folder gathers scripts that have been cleaned-up and are reusable,
   - ``sandbox/``: this folder gathers scripts/Jupyter notebooks that are not really usable as such, but that I might use as later basis for scripts.
+  - ``deprecated/``: this folder gathers scripts that should no longer be used.

 Ultimately, some code will probably be factored out of the scripts into modules.